 Taking the following action should get CrossFire mode working.
 Install the HD 6450 graphics card.
 When a graphics card is installed, the motherboard switches to using the graphics card's output ports (DVI, VGA, etc.) so connect your monitor graphics card.
 To switch back to the motherboard's graphics ports, the primary graphics adapter has to be changed in the PC's BIOS.
 Start up or restart from a running PC and press the entry key that gets you into the system BIOS and look for a menu item Advanced BIOS Features or something similar.
 The BIOS could be one of the new UEFI BIOSes, so you might have to search through the menus for the setting.
 The monitor being used has to be set as the primary monitor.
 Look for a setting such as Init Display First and change this to your onboard graphics rather than the PCI Express card, which could be called PEG.
 Save your changes, exit the BIOS and shut down.
 Swap the monitor cable from the card's to the motherboard's graphics port (DVI-D or VGA, depending on the cable you are using).
 Start up.
 Now you should have a display.
 In Windows, go into the AMD Vision Engine Control Center and make sure the Advanced View is turned on (using the Preferences button at the top right).
 Next, click on Performance on the left and then on AMD Radeon Dual Graphics.
 Make sure that the Enable AMD Radeon Dual Graphics button is selected.
 If not, enable it and click Apply.
 You should now have Hybrid CrossFire running.

 If you have a spare PCI or PCI Express video/graphics card, try removing the existing card and installing it.
 If it works, then the graphics card is responsible.
-All of the fans, particularly the fan cooling the processor must be working.
+All of the fans, particularly the fan cooling the graphics card, if it uses one, which your ATI X1600 card does, and the processor, which all use one, must be working.
 If the fan used by the processor's cooling unit has failed, the PC will shut down and fail to boot automatically before it can boot to protect the processor from destruction by overheating, so it has to be replaced.

 Here are a few other troubleshooting tests to perform: